|

 Notre Dame de Paris which is located only a very short walk away from the cathedral.

-Mass and Services at the Notre Dame Cathedral
+Mass and Services

 To attend services that are open to all, you would need to take any seat a few minutes